-On February 9, 2017 and April 18, 2017, the Company entered into convertible loan agreements (the "Loans") with a Company owned by a director and the director of the Company ("the "Lender").
-Each Loan was for \$500,000 with a term of one year and interest rate of 10% to be paid on settlement.
-The Lender had the option but no obligation to exchange all or part of the Loan and accrued interest into common shares through the planned August 2017 private placement.
+Each Loan was for \$500,000 with a term of one year and an interest rate of 10% to be paid on settlement.
+The Lender had the option but no obligation to exchange all or a part of the Loan and accrued interest into common shares through the planned August 2017 private placement.
 If converted, the terms and conditions of the common shares would be equivalent to those issued in the private placement.
 As the conversion feature of the Loan did not meet the fixed-for-fixed criteria the Loan was considered to have an embedded derivative feature.
 The derivative was assessed to be immeasurable at the grant date and the full value of the loan was recognized as a liability.

-On August 14, 2017, on the completion of the private placement, the Lender exercised his option to convert the Loan into common shares and was issued 1,036,539 common shares at a price of \$1.00 for full settlement.
+On August 14, 2017, on the completion of the private placement, the Lender exercised the option to convert the Loan into common shares and was issued 1,036,539 common shares at a price of \$1.00 for full settlement.